 For adults, these risky times include job loss, divorce, or death of a loved one.
 When kids move from elementary to middle school, they are also faced with new academic, familial, or social challenges.
 It is often during this period that children are exposed and are vulnerable to addictive substances like alcohol and cigarettes for the very first time.

 The moment kids enter high school, they encounter even greater amounts of addictive substances.
-Aside from this, they also get to meet older teens who also abuse drugs and join social activities where illicit substances are abused.
+Aside from this, they also get to meet older teens who also abuse drugs and join social activities where illicit substances are abused, even substances like steroids.
 All these are reasons why many parents and institutions are looking for drug abuse prevention tips before it will be too late for their loved ones.